bernhardAxonIvy/doc/source/designer-guide/user-interface/_html-dialog-managed-beans.rst

    not behave as expected.

-In the :ref:`HtmlDialogDemo Project <importing-demo-projects>` that is included in the Axon Ivy Designer you find an example.
+In the :ref:`HtmlDialogDemo Project <importing-demo-projects>` that is included in the |ivy-designer| you find an example.

 Bean Validation (JSR 303)
 ^^^^^^^^^^^^^^^^^^^^^^^^^